If you retired would your company hire you back?

 The questions is – will they hire you back?

 Perhaps.
-If you left with a clear record of good corporate citizenship.
-Or more specifically, a recent track record of internal volunteerism on projects that contribute to the betterment of the company.
+If you left in good standing.
+Demonstrated solid business acumen during your tenure.
+Had a track record of good corporate citizenship.
+And – as a bonus – could point to a history internal volunteerism on projects that contributed to the betterment of the company.

 That kind of give-back might make the case to rehire you an easy inside sell.